 A special thank you to everyone who made this year’s event so successful.
 We could not have done it without our many volunteers, community organizations and the support of our generous sponsors.

-Our 7th Annual Alzheimer’s Awareness Conference will be held in January 2019.
-Stay tuned for details!
+Our 7th Annual Alzheimer's Awareness Conference will be held on Thursday, January 24, 2019 at the Murchison Centre in Charlottetown.
+Stay tuned for more details!